Retrievals Can Be Detrimental: Unveiling the Backdoor Vulnerability of Retrieval-Augmented Diffusion Models: Introduction

 \section{Introduction}

-Diffusion models (DMs) \cite{ho2020denoising, song2020denoising} have exhibited exceptional capabilities in image generation and achieved remarkable success across various applications such as text-to-image (T2I) generation \cite{rombach2022high}.
-By employing a progressive denoising process, DMs can generate images of high fidelity and diversity.
+Diffusion models (DMs) \cite{ho2020denoising, song2020denoising} have exhibited exceptional capabilities in image generation, which facilitates various applications such as text-to-image (T2I) generation \cite{rombach2022high}.
 However, training DMs typically requires expensive computational resources due to the growing number of model parameters \cite{blattmann2022retrieval}.
-Moreover, the prevalent T2I generation necessitates large quantities of training image-text pairs \cite{sheynin2022knn}, further introducing heavy burdens for ordinary users in terms of data storage and computational budgets.
-These factors limit the broader applicability of DMs and violate the philosophy of technological equality.
+Moreover, the prevalent T2I generation necessitates large quantities of training image-text pairs \cite{sheynin2022knn}, introducing heavy burdens for ordinary users in terms of data storage and computational budgets.

-Retrieval-augmented generation (RAG), which leverages additional databases to enhance traditional models' capabilities \cite{meng2021gnn, zhao2024retrieval, ni2025towards}, has been integrated into DMs to address these challenges, \ie the retrieval-augmented diffusion models (RDMs) \cite{blattmann2022retrieval}.
-RDMs first use a CLIP-based retriever \cite{radford2021learning} to obtain several highly relevant images from an external database for an input query and then encode them as conditional inputs to assist the denoising generation.
-Benefiting from the supplementary information, RAG greatly enhances the generation performance while significantly reducing the parameter count of the generator \cite{blattmann2022retrieval}.
-Moreover, RDMs can achieve competitive zero-shot T2I capability without requiring any text data, thereby relieving the burden of paired data collection and storage \cite{blattmann2022retrieval, sheynin2022knn}.
-Besides, the retrieval database complements DMs with knowledge about uncommon entities or novel domains, empowering them with superior generalization capabilities \cite{sheynin2022knn, chen2022re}.
+Retrieval-augmented generation (RAG), which introduces additional databases to enhance off-the-shelf models' capability \cite{meng2021gnn, zhao2024retrieval, ni2025towards}, has been integrated into DMs to address these challenges, \ie the retrieval-augmented diffusion models (RDMs) \cite{blattmann2022retrieval}.
+For an input query, RDMs first adopt a CLIP-based retriever \cite{radford2021learning} to obtain several highly relevant images from an external database, which are then encoded as conditional inputs to assist the denoising generation.
+Benefiting from the supplementary information, RAG greatly enhances the generation performance while significantly reducing the parameter count of the generator \cite{blattmann2022retrieval} .
+Moreover, \citet{blattmann2022retrieval, sheynin2022knn} demonstrate that RDMs can achieve competitive zero-shot T2I capability without requiring any text data, effectively relieving the burden of paired data collection and storage.